Louis, Grand Dauphin

 Louis, Dauphin of France (1 November 1661 – 14 April 1711), commonly known as le Grand Dauphin, was the eldest son of King Louis XIV and his spouse, Maria Theresa of Spain and heir apparent to the French throne.

-He became known as the Grand Dauphin after the birth of his own son, Louis, Duke of Burgundy, the Petit Dauphin.
-He and his son died before his father and thus never became king.
-Instead, his grandson became King Louis XV at the death of Louis XIV, and his second son inherited the Spanish throne as Philip V through his grandmother, founding the Spanish Bourbon line.
+He became known as the Grand Dauphin after the birth of his own son, Louis, Duke of Burgundy, the Petit (little) Dauphin.
+Both of them died before King Louis XIV and thus never became king.
+Instead, the Grand Dauphin's grandson became King Louis XV at the death of Louis XIV, and his second son inherited the Spanish throne as Philip V through his grandmother, founding the Spanish Bourbon line.

 Biography

 Anne of Austria with her grandson the Dauphin and Maria Theresa 1665.

 Louis was born on 1 November 1661 at the Château de Fontainebleau, the eldest son of Louis XIV and Maria Theresa of Spain (who were double-first cousins to each other).
 As a Fils de France ("Son of France") he was entitled to the style of Royal Highness.

 He was baptised on 24 March 1662 at the chapel of the Château de Saint-Germain-en-Laye and given his father's name of Louis.
 At the ceremony, the Cardinal de Vendôme and the Princess of Conti acted as proxies for the godparents, Pope Clement IX and Henrietta Maria of England.
 The latter was Louis's great-aunt.
 It was for this occasion that Jean-Baptiste Lully composed the motet Plaude Laetare Gallia.

 He was initially under the care of royal governesses, among them being Julie d'Angennes and Louise de Prie de La Mothe-Houdancourt.
 When Louis reached the age of seven, he was removed from the care of women and placed in a society of men.
 He received Charles de Sainte-Maure, as his governor and was tutored by the great French preacher and orator Jacques-Bénigne Bossuet, the Bishop of Meaux, seemingly without acceptable results.